-Some of the recovered pieces of American art and American history include these portraits:
+Some of the recovered pieces of American art and history that she found include:

 Dinah Ayers Trigg (Mrs. Shubael Allen), 1835, was found with the help of the Clay County Historical Society.
-As an artwork, Dinah joins the handful of the very early artworks that George Caleb Bingham created when he was an itinerant, self-taught artist.
+As an artwork, Dinah joins the handful of early artworks that George Caleb Bingham created when he was an itinerant, self-taught artist.
 Like Binghams of the period, and unlike the two-dimensional figures floating on canvas made by many other itinerants, Dinah sits solidly in the picture plane.
 The painting demonstrates Bingham’s extraordinary use of his limited palette.
-As a piece of American history, Dinah Allen herself played an integral role in a dramatic story of the antebellum west.
+As a piece of American history, Dinah Allen herself played an integral role in a dramatic story.

-Matilda Donohoe (Mrs. Robert Aull), 1837/1838, is a brilliant example of George Caleb Bingham’s early artistry, painted after he had learned additional techiques.
-It is also a treasure of history.
+Matilda Donohoe (Mrs. Robert Aull), 1837/1838, is an example of George Caleb Bingham’s early artistry and a treasure of history.
 Because the portrait was located, it was available to help illustrate a book on the importance of the Santa Fe trade in Missouri.
-The subject’s story can be found here.

 Of all the Bingham portraits I have located, I am most proud of finding Thomas Hoyle Mastin.
 His story is fascinating, but more importantly, by finding it, I saved it from near destruction.
 An unappreciative antique dealer used the portrait as a storeroom table.
 The descendant / owner wanted to sell the artwork so that it could get the attention it needed.
 Again, since the painting was already fully authenticated with impeccable provenance, I arranged a sale.
 Collector Kenneth B. McClain is responsible for ensuring the portrait was returned to its former glory.